genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-calculated-data.md

 The important thing here is that these new fields have been generated as code; they are now available in the IDE to help with intellisense, which makes the remaining coding quicker, easier and less error-prone.

+## 2. Define the POSITION and INSTRUMENT tables

-## 2. Add the primary keys and indices for each table
+## Add the primary keys and indices for each table

 ## Add the primary keys